laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 ### DuckLake and the relational metadata approach

 One recent effort to address Iceberg's limitations is DuckLake,[^ducklake] developed by the DuckDB team.
-Rather than storing metadata in object storage files, DuckLake keeps all metadata in a relational database (typically DuckDB itself), leaving only the actual data files in S3.
+Rather than storing metadata in object storage files, DuckLake keeps all metadata in a relational database, leaving only the actual data files in S3.
 This gives it serializable transactions with true concurrent writer support, automatic maintenance via the database's native mechanisms, and native multi-table transactions — all things that are difficult or impossible with Iceberg's file-based metadata.

 ### Where LaminDB fits

-LaminDB shares DuckLake's key architectural insight: use a relational database (Postgres) for metadata, object storage for data.
-But it goes further in scope.
-Where Iceberg and DuckLake are concerned exclusively with tabular data and manage their own data files, LaminDB tracks metadata for heterogeneous files across multiple storage engines simultaneously — Parquet, AnnData, HDF5, zarr, VCF, or any other format — in a single lineage graph.
+LaminDB shares DuckLake's key architectural insight: use a relational database for metadata and object storage for data but it goes further in scope.
+While Iceberg and DuckLake are exclusively concerned with tabular data in parquet files, LaminDB manages data in any format — Parquet, AnnData, HDF5, zarr, VCF, ... and provides features like data lineage.

 LaminDB is largely complementary to Iceberg rather than a replacement.
 It can treat an Iceberg table as a dataset like any other, track which pipeline run produced it, and link it to the AnnData files and VCFs that informed it.